-This function is only available when the HDMI input socket is in use.
+This function is only available when the DVI-D or HDMI input socket is in use.

 Adjusting the projected image

 Adjusting the projection angle

 The projector is equipped with 1 quick-release adjuster foot and 1 rear adjuster foot.
 These adjusters change the image height and projection angle.
 To adjust the projector: